 - make arrangements for the proper administration of its financial affairs and to secure that one of its officers has responsibility for the administration of those affairs.
-In this Council that officer is the Chief Finance Officer; - manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; - approve the Statement of Accounts.
+In this Council that officer is the Chief Executive (as the Council's designated s151 Officer); - manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; - approve the Statement of Accounts.